 Philip P. Limerick is a PhD candidate in Hispanic Linguistics in the Department of Romance Languages.
-His primary research interests are language variation and change, sociolinguistics, and pragmatics, and his current projects involve the analysis of variation in Spanish in Georgia with regard to subject pronoun expression and past reference) as well as the analysis of discursive racism in Uruguay.
+His primary research interests are language variation and change, sociolinguistics, pragmatics, and discourse analysis, and his current projects involve the analysis of variation in Spanish in Georgia with regard to subject pronoun expression and past reference) as well as the analysis of discursive racism in Uruguay.

 Limerick, Philip P. Forthcoming.
 The discursive distribution of subject pronouns in Spanish spoken in Georgia: A weakening of pragmatic constraints?
 Studies in Hispanic and Lusophone Linguistics. doi: https://doi.org/10.1515/shll-2018-0013

 Limerick, Philip P. 2018.
 Variable clitic placement in US Spanish.
 In Contemporary trends in Hispanic and Lusophone Linguistics: Selected papers from the Hispanic Linguistic Symposium 2015, ed. by Jonathan E. MacDonald, 49-70.
 Amsterdam: John Benjamins.

 Limerick, Philip P. 2017.
 Identity in discourse: Person-reference among Mexicans in the Southeastern U.S. Lengua y migración / Language and Migration 9(1): 85-112.